-- Kuranda: Known as the 'Village in the Rainforest', Kuranda features markets, boutique shops, local cafes, and wildlife parks.
+Kuranda: Known as the “Village in the Rainforest,” Kuranda features markets, boutique shops, local cafes, and wildlife parks.
 There are plenty of hiking trails around Kuranda, and it is only a five-minute drive to Barron Falls.
-If you are visiting during the wet season, a remarkable volume of water flows from the Barron River to make the falls even more impressive.
+If you’re visiting during the wet season, a remarkable volume of water flows from the Barron River making the falls even more impressive.

-- Yungaburra: Visit the old-fashioned village of Yungaburra, on the shores of Lake Tinaroo.
-Nearby you will find the beautiful Crater Lakes National Park, where you can enjoy a swim in the popular Lake Eacham.
+Yungaburra: Visit the old-fashioned village of Yungaburra, on the shores of Lake Tinaroo.
+Nearby you can find the beautiful Crater Lakes National Park, where you can enjoy a swim in the popular Lake Eacham.

-No trip to Tropical North Queensland would be complete without a visit to the Daintree, the world’s oldest rainforest.
+No trip to Tropical North Queensland would be complete without a visit to the Daintree rainforest, the world’s oldest rainforest.
 The journey north to the Daintree region takes you past popular resort town Port Douglas.

 Directions: Follow the Captain Cook Highway north past the northern beaches, toward Port Douglas.
 The same highway will lead you to the Daintree river crossing, however you will need to turn off for Port Douglas.